DragNeXt: Rethinking Drag-Based Image Editing: Conclusion

-In this paper, we propose to address Drag-Based Image Editing (DBIE) from a new perspective---redefining it as deformation, rotation, and translation of user-specified handle regions.
-Therefore, by explicitly requiring users to specify both drag areas and types, we can effectively address the ambiguity issue and reduce gaps between user intentions and model behaviors.
+We propose to address Drag-Based Image Editing (DBIE) from a new perspective---unifying it as a Latent Region Optimization (LRO) problem that aims to use region-level geometric transformations to optimize latent code to realize drag-based manipulation.
+By specifying the areas and types of geometric transformations, we can effectively reduce gaps between users' intentions and actual model behaviors.
 We also design a new simple-yet-effective editing framework, dubbed \textbf{DragNeXt}.
-It unifies DBIE as a Latent Region Optimization (LRO) problem and solves LRO through a Progressive Backward Self-Intervention (PBSI) strategy, simplifying the procedure of DBIE while further enhancing editing quality by fully leveraging region-level structure information and progressive guidance from intermediate drag states.
+It solves LRO through a Progressive Backward Self-Intervention (PBSI), which simplifies the procedure of DBIE while further enhancing editing quality by fully leveraging region-level structure information and progressive guidance from intermediate transformation states.
+Physically driven DBIE remains highly challenging.
+Therefore, in the future, we plan to enhance our \textbf{DragNeXt} by integrating physics-based geometric transformation functions.

-For our current work, there are two main limitations.
-Firstly, although the three currently defined types of drag operations can cover most application scenarios, there may still exist some other useful drag operation types that have not yet been considered.
-Secondly, we do not take physical laws into account during the drag process of our approach, which may be crucial for editing tasks requiring precisely simulating real-world scenarios.
-We plan to study these points in our future research.